elenanovikova1/Data-Science-Toolkits-UNILU/Milestones/Milestone_01.md

 value.
 The dataset's structure includes x_train with a shape of (60000, 28, 28, 1).

+### Question 03

+During the work on the project we learned also how to revert commit in order to have clean history in the repository.
+It can be done using the following commands in the terminal :

+- git revert “hash of the commit”
+- git push

+Note : if revert is done for “git add”, the initial file is also deleted from the folder on your machine as well as from git.

 ### Question 04

 - **Step necessary to run the code**: